geoffmoores/Maximizing-Influence-Contagion/README.md

   and may be useful for reproduction.
 For inspection, interest, and convenience, it also houses all the graph information and pickles of a majority of my experimental results.
   Results pickles are typically dictionaries and can be iterated through to explore.
+  NOTE: Due to file size, I kept the randomized graphs I generated off github.
+Please email me if you would like a copy - they are around 50-130MB depending on which category you'd like to see.